V-Rajasekar/cloud/Personal Finance/Basics of Stock Picking.md

 * Check there Revenue and Earning before TAX chart.
 	1. Go to moneycontrol.com or screener.in
 	2. Search the company and go to the Financials section
-	3. Check there topline and bott
+	3. Check there topline(Revenue/sales) and bottomline(Profite before tax/profit)
+	4. Long term borrowings.

 >EV/EBITDA valudation method.
 >